AntarkaGame/United-framework/README.md

+> V1.3 comming soon with a powerfull debug mode

 # United framework v1.2

 The united framework bring a structure to build your game on a safe and flexible foundation.
 We made it to be efficient and type safe.
 We are targeting a framework capable of controlling it's execution environment to be sure that all parts of the game is under control.